ahsanulks/finance-tracker/README.md

 By adopting Clean Architecture, we achieve:
 - Better Separation of Concerns – Business rules are clearly defined and independent of external systems.
-- Easier Maintainability – Future enhancements (e.g., changing JSON output to a file) won’t affect the core business logic.
+- Easier Maintainability – Future enhancements (e.g., changing JSON output to a file) won't affect the core business logic.
 - Improved Testability – Business logic can be tested independently using test doubles.

 Thus, for our project, we will implement **Clean Architecture** to ensure flexibility, scalability, and maintainability while keeping dependencies well structured.